ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Intended Use Registry {#int-use-registry}

-IANA is requested to create a new registry titled "EAT Intended Uses" in a new registry group c alled "Remote Attestation Procedures (RATS)."
+IANA is requested to create a new registry titled "EAT Intended Uses" in a new registry group called "Remote Attestation Procedures (RATS)."
 The registry uses the "Expert Review Required" registration procedure {{RFC8126}}.

 Guidelines for experts: